KeyserDSoze/RepositoryFramework/src/RepositoryFramework.Api.Client/README.md

         where TInterceptor : class, IRepositoryClientInterceptor<T>

 Maybe you can use it to add a token as JWT o another pre-request things.

+### Default interceptor for Authentication with JWT
+You may use the default interceptor to deal with the identity manager in .Net DI.

+    builder.Services.AddApiClientAuthorizationInterceptor();

+This line of code inject an interceptor that works with ITokenAcquisition, injected by the framework during OpenId integration (for example AAD integration).
+Automatically it adds the token to each request.

+You may use the default identity interceptor not on all repositories, you can specificy them with

+    builder.Services.AddApiClientSpecificAuthorizationInterceptor<YourModel>();